 "Some interesting truths about Britain's drinking habits" - RadioTimes

 "Sobering... but Javid has plenty of fun along the way." - Daily Mail

 “Mesmerising...
-Excellent documentary.” - The Telegraph
+Excellent.” - The Telegraph

-"At only an hour, this achieves some incredible things... quite a feat and absolutely fascinating" - Time Out
+"This achieves some incredible things... quite a feat and absolutely fascinating" - Time Out

 Mark Miodownik shows how plastics have brought luxury to the masses and reveals how the next generation will take its inspiration from nature and could help rebuild the human body.
 The programme was nominated for a 2013 Learning on Screen award.